Defenders (comics): 2021 series

 In August 2021, Marvel launched a new Defenders series.
-Written by Al Ewing with art by Javier Rodriguez, this new version of the team features Doctor Strange, Silver Surfer, Masked Raider, Red Harpy and Cloud.
+Written by Al Ewing with art by Javier Rodriguez, this new version of the team features Doctor Strange, Silver Surfer, Masked Raider, Red Harpy, and Cloud.

 Defenders: Beyond

 Before the publication of the fifth and final issue of the 2021 series it was teased that the team would be returning after a short break in summer 2022 for another five part run.
-Following a message from beyond the grave from Doctor Strange, a new team is assembled featuring Blue Marvel, America Chavez, Taaia (the mother of Galactus), Tigra, and Loki (a variant of the God of Mischief) to tackle a new cosmic threat.
+Following a message from beyond the grave from Doctor Strange, a new team is assembled featuring Blue Marvel, America Chavez, Taaia (the mother of Galactus), Tigra, and an alternate universe version of Loki to tackle a new cosmic threat.

-Membership

-Defenders membership was fluid, yet a few members were relatively constant: the three founders (Doctor Strange, Namor, and Hulk), Silver Surfer, Valkyrie, Nighthawk, Hellcat, and Gargoyle.
-Membership was clearer in the New Defenders era when the team was more formally organized.

-Secret Defenders

-This group's composition was even more fluid than that of the original Defenders, but typically included either Doctor Strange or Doctor Druid as leader, joined by a custom selection of heroes chosen for the mission at hand.
-At various times, War Machine, Darkhawk, Thunderstrike, Wolverine, Spider-Woman, Ant-Man, Iceman, Nomad, and many others were members.
-At the end of its existence, the group had a somewhat regular composition, including Cadaver, Sepulchre, Joshua Pryce, and Druid.
+Queen in Black: Defenders of Light and Dark

+In March 2026, Marvel announced Queen in Black: Defenders of Light and Dark, a three-issue miniseries tying in to the "Queen in Black" event.
+Written by Tom Waltz and illustrated by Zé Carlos, the series follows a new incarnation of the Defenders formed to combat Knull and Hela.